Authorize access to blobs and queues using Azure Active Directory

 Azure role assignments may take up to 30 minutes to propagate.

-To learn how to assign an Azure built-in role to a security principal, see one of the following articles:
+To learn how to assign an Azure built-in role to a security principal, see Assign an Azure role for access to blob data.

 Access permissions for data operations